algolia/instantsearch-ios/docgen/src/getting-started-programmatic.md

 ---
-title: Getting Started
+title: Getting Started Programmatically
 layout: main.pug
-name: getting-started
+name: getting-started-programmatic
 category: main
 withHeadings: true
 navWeight: 100
 editable: true
-githubSource: docgen/src/getting-started.md
+githubSource: docgen/src/getting-started-programmatic.md
 ---

 *This guide will walk you through the few steps needed to start a project with InstantSearch iOS.
 We will start from an empty iOS project, and create from scratch a full search interface!*

-*Another thing to point out is that this getting started guide will show you how to build your search experience using storyboards (or xibs).
-However, if you prefer to write your UI programatically, you can follow the [programmatic getting started guide](getting-started-programmatic.html).*
+*Another thing to point out is that this getting started guide will show you how to build your search experience programmatically.
+However, if you prefer to write your UI using storyboards and xibs, you can follow the [getting started guide with storyboard](getting-started.html).*

 ## Before we start
 To use InstantSearch iOS, you need an Algolia account.
 You can create one by clicking [here][algolia_sign_up], or use the following credentials: